Ludwig Windthorst: Death and legacy

-Windthorst died of pneumonia, on 14 March 1891, in Berlin.
+Windthorst died of pneumonia on 14 March 1891, in Berlin.
 Two days before, Emperor Wilhelm II paid him a visit at his deathbed.
 He was buried in the Marienkirche in Hannover, which had been erected from the money subscribed as a testimonial to him.
-The church was destroyed by bombing raids which occurred from July 1943-March 1945 during the Second World War, though his grave was spared, and reconstructed in 1953/4.
+The church was destroyed by bombing raids which occurred from July 1943 to March 1945 during World War II, though his grave was spared, and reconstructed in 1953/1954.
 His funeral was a most remarkable display of public esteem, in which nearly all the ruling princes of Germany joined, and was a striking sign of the position to which, after twenty years of incessant struggle, he had raised his party.

-According to historian Golo Mann, Windthorst was one of the greatest of German parliamentary leaders: no one equaled him in his readiness as a debater—his defective eyesight compelling him to depend entirely upon his memory.
+According to historian Golo Mann, Windthorst was one of the greatest of German parliamentary leaders: no one equaled him in his readiness as a debater — his defective eyesight compelling him to depend entirely upon his memory.
 It was his misfortune that nearly all his life was spent in opposition, and he had no opportunity of showing his abilities as an administrator.
 He enjoyed unbounded popularity and confidence among the German Catholics, but he was in no way an ecclesiastic: he was at first opposed to the Vatican decrees of 1870, but quickly accepted them after they had been proclaimed.
-He was a very agreeable companion and a thorough man of the world, singularly free from arrogance and pomposity—owing to his small stature, he was often known as "die kleine Excellenz".
+He was a very agreeable companion and a thorough man of the world, singularly free from arrogance and pomposity — owing to his small stature, he was often known as "die kleine Excellenz".

-Windthorst married Juliane (Julie) Sybille Caroline Engelen (12/09/1805 Oedingberge – 26/01/1898, Hanover) on May 29, 1839: of his four living children, three died before him.
-They were Maria (26/09/1841 – 2/02/1933), Anna (12/04/1843 – 19/03/1867), Julius (15/11/1844 – 18/11/1872), and Eduard (7/07/1846 – 24/04/1860).
+Windthorst married Juliane (Julie) Sybille Caroline Engelen (12 September 1805 – 26 January 1898) on 29 May 1839; of his four living children, three died before him.
+They were Maria (26 September 1841 – 2 February 1933), Anna (12 April 1843 – 19 March 1867), Julius (15 November 1844 – 18 November 1872), and Eduard (7 July 1846 – 24 April 1860).

-Windthorst's Ausgewählte Reden were published in three volumes (Osnabrück, 1901–1902).
+Windthorst's Ausgewählte Reden (Selected speeches) were published in three volumes (Osnabrück, 1901–1902).